 Giuseppe Pagano, 49, came to work on Saturday, May 18th, just like he always had.
-He was a long-time employee of Sciame Construction, which was in the middle of a $100 million renovation of Milstein Properties’ 335 Madison Avenue, right in the heart of Manhattan.
+He was a long-time employee of Sciame Construction, which was in the middle of a renovation of Milstein Properties’ 335 Madison Avenue, right in the heart of Manhattan.
 On that day, Mr. Pagano was cleaning out some debris on the fifth floor and found himself falling 30 feet down to the second floor.
 While he was still alive when emergency services reached him, he was pronounced dead at the hospital some time later.

 Following an investigation, officials from the New York Police Department and the New York Department of Buildings determined that the area in which Mr. Pagano was working was not equipped with proper guardrails, which allowed his fall.
 According to a representative of the large-scale luxury project, the scaffolding in question may have had its guardrails removed during the installation of an interior curtain wall system.
 At this time, they think it could have been done by a subcontractor.